-ZENPEP® can help your patients with CF absorb the fats, proteins, and vitamins from their food that they need with every meal1,2
+ZENPEP® helped patients absorb the fats, proteins, and vitamins needed from their meals1,2

 * A randomized, double-blind, placebo-controlled, 2-treatment, crossover study (ZENPEP Study 1) in patients with EPI due to CF aged 7 to 23 years.
-Patients were randomized to ZENPEP or placebo for 6 to 7 days, followed by crossover to the alternate treatment for 6 to 7 days.
+Patients were randomized to ZENPEP or placebo for 6 to 7 days of treatment, followed by crossover to the alternate treatment for 6 to 7 days.
 All patients consumed ≥100 g of fat per day.
 The primary efficacy endpoint was the mean difference in CFA between ZENPEP and placebo, which was measured from a 72-hour stool collection during both treatments.
-The use of enzymes other than ZENPEP and drugs affecting gastric pH or motility were not allowed during the trial.1,2
+The use of enzymes other than ZENPEP and drugs affecting gastric pH or motility was not allowed during the trial.1,2

 †One patient did not have fecal fat and nitrogen readings while on placebo.2